scala/scala-lang/community/index.md

 ## Reddit

-There is a large and active Scala community on the [/r/Scala](https://reddit.com/r/scala) subreddit.
+There is a large and active Scala community on the community-managed [/r/Scala](https://reddit.com/r/scala) subreddit.

-## Sources of Scala News
+## Sources of Scala news

 Official: